GeneralCategory

 This domain name has the advantage of containing a popular keyword (HVAC repair) and a service location.
 If you lived in Hobart and needed AC repair, those are the very words you would likely type in to Google for help.

-The three types of domain name extensions
+Types of domain name extensions

 Original Top-Level Domains (TLDs)